Stage 4 - Character Types¶

 Types of programming errors

-There are three basic categories of programming errors:
+There are three main types of programming errors:

 1You are in the laboratory